MarkZuck10/forCNN/VGG_README.md

 # VGG-16 Implementation on CIFAR-10 Dataset

-This project showcases the application of the **VGG-16** Convolutional Neural Network (CNN) architecture, which is renowned for its depth and simplicity.
+This part showcases the application of the **VGG-16** Convolutional Neural Network (CNN) architecture, which is renowned for its depth and simplicity.
 The model is tested on the **CIFAR-10** dataset, a common benchmark for image classification tasks.
-Due to local resource constraints, we focus on using pre-trained weights and feature extraction rather than training the model.

-## Project Structure
+## Structure

 This section provides an overview of the VGG-16 architecture and its adaptation to the CIFAR-10 dataset.
-The focus is on resizing the dataset to match the VGG-16 input requirements and using pre-trained weights for feature extraction.
+The focus is on resizing the dataset to match the VGG-16 input requirements.

 ## Architecture Overview